NI

 MEDIUM AVAILABILITY

 Gluten-free options are becoming more prevalent in Nicaragua, particularly in larger cities and tourist destinations.
 Corn is a staple in Nicaraguan cuisine, and many traditional dishes are naturally gluten-free, including nacatamales, vigorón, and indio viejo.
-However, cross-contamination can be a concern, so it's essential to communicate your dietary needs clearly.
-Look for restaurants that understand gluten-free requirements or stick to dishes with naturally gluten-free ingredients.
-Be cautious of sauces and condiments, as they may contain gluten.
+Communicate dietary needs clearly.
+Be cautious of sauces and condiments which may contain gluten.

 Common Allergens